varsharamineni/Reasoing-Towards-Fairness/README.md

-# Reasoning Project
+# Reasoning Towards Fairness

-This project contains scripts for extracting reasoning traces from language models, fine-tuning models on these traces, and evaluating model performance on various datasets including BBQ and SQuAD.
+This repository contains scripts for extracting reasoning traces from language models, fine-tuning models on these traces, and evaluating model performance on various datasets including BBQ and SQuAD.

 ## Dataset Files